PVHL/jsObjDB/Readme.md

 Data can be fetched using queries via search functions - `find`, `findOne` and `findWhere`. (see Query Structure below for more information on the queries themselves).

 To return _one_ element that has a field "a" with the value 1:

 	var obj = db.findOne({a: 1});

 If there are several elements that match this query - a random one will be returned.
 If there are no elements matching, then findOne returns null.

-To retrieve a number of elements, use find:
+To retrieve a number of elements, use `find` which will return a cursor:

 	var cursor = db.find({a: 1});
 or